MySQL Unconference #008 was held

 Click here for the document

-When explaining the B/G function, we used diagrams to illustrate the switching process.
+When explaining the B/G function, we used diagrams to explain the switching process.

-We will introduce examples of how it is difficult to check the replication status between Blue/Green at a glance from the console, and how to address the slowness of SELECT COUNT.
+We will introduce the fact that it is difficult to check the replication status between Blue/Green at a glance from the console, and how to address the slowness of SELECT COUNT as examples.

-The second one is Morita-san (@mconfjp) and his presentation featured using Claude to read the source code of the OnlineDDL portion of MySQL.
+The second one is Morita-san (@mconfjp) and his presentation was about using Claude to read the source code of the OnlineDDL part of MySQL.

 Click here for the document